 Withholding taxes held by banks when you make a withdrawal from your RRSP accounts are as follows:

 In addition to taxes, when you withdraw from your RRSP before retirement, you lose that portion of your contribution room permanently, except in a few cases.
-This is unlike the TFSA account where you can always re-contribute withdrawals in the following year.
+This is unlike the TFSA account, which allows you to re-contribute withdrawals in the following year.

 RRSP Withdrawals That Are Not Taxed